Apple II graphics: Color on the Apple II

 The Apple II video output is really a monochrome display based upon the bit patterns in the video memory (or pixels).
-These pixels are combined in quadrature with the colorburst signal to be interpreted as color by a composite video display.
+These pixels are combined in quadrature with the color burst signal to be interpreted as color by a composite video display.
 This results in a 16-color composite video palette, based on the YIQ color space used by the NTSC color TV system.

-High resolution provides two pixels per Colorburst cycle, allowing for two possible colors if one pixel is on, black if no pixels are on, or white if both pixels are on.
-By shifting the alignment of the pixels to the colorburst signal by 90°, two more colors can be displayed for a total of four possible colors.
+High resolution provides two pixels per color burst cycle, allowing for two possible colors if one pixel is on, black if no pixels are on, or white if both pixels are on.
+By shifting the alignment of the pixels to the color burst signal by 90°, two more colors can be displayed for a total of four possible colors.
 Low resolution allows for four bits per cycle, but repeats the bit pattern several times per low resolution pixel.
 Double high-resolution also displays four pixels per cycle.